nirvanaos/home/readme.md

 to distribute the work over these cores.
 It is an opposite issue and it requires the opposite approach.

-Nirvana uses non-preemptive multitasking for real-time messages.
+Nirvana uses non-preemptive multitasking for real-time activities.
 When one actor claims a processor core for the incoming message processing, it would not be preempted until it finished processing the current message or sent a message to another actor.

+### Stateless Objects and Background Scheduler

+If an object does not have a state (internal variables), it does not need any synchronization.
+Such objects can process multiple messages simultaneously.

+If a message processed by a stateless object has infinite deadline, it is processed in the background.
+Background processing is scheduled by the separate background scheduler with preemptive multitasking and executed only when some processor core is free and no real-time messages in the real-time scheduler queue.

 ### New Memory Management